Softly from Paris

 Softly from Paris (in French : Série rose) is a 1986–1991 French erotic television series of 28 episodes of 26 minutes each, produced by Pierre Grimblat and initially broadcast on French television channel FR3, from November 8, 1986, to June 6, 1991.

 Plot

-Softly from Paris is an anthology series loosely adapted from libertine dramas of the European literary canon, written by original authors (underneath their names or a nom de plume) stem from 18th century to nowadays.
+Softly from Paris is an anthology series loosely adapted from libertine dramas of the European literary canon, written by original authors (underneath their names or a nom de plume) stemming from the 18th century to modernity.

 Episodes

 List of episodes with main characters and director.